Example Career: Education Administrators, Kindergarten through Secondary School

 - Near Vision - The ability to see details at close range (within a few feet of the observer).

-What Education Administrators, Elementary and Secondary School Need to Learn
+What Education Administrators, Kindergarten through Secondary School Need to Learn

 - English Language - Knowledge of the structure and content of the English language including the meaning and spelling of words, rules of composition, and grammar.